Terrapin Attack: Breaking SSH Channel Integrity By Sequence Number Manipulation: Conclusion

-To estimate the impact of the prefix truncation attacks, we scan for the SSH servers preferring or supporting the vulnerable encryption modes.
+To estimate the impact of the prefix truncation attacks, we scan for the SSH servers preferring or supporting any affected encryption mode.
 Similarly, to estimate the impact of the extension downgrade attack, we scan for servers sending \msgextinfo messages.

 \paragraph{Methodology} For scanning, we used ZMap \cite{USENIX:DurWusHal13} and ZGrab2 \cite{CCS:DAMBH15} on port~22 of the entire IPv4 address space.
-The first scan was performed over two days in early October 2023, totaling 15.164M SSH servers.
+The scan was performed over two days in early October 2023, totaling 15.164M SSH servers.

-As ZGrab2 cannot capture SSH extensions, we performed a second scan at the end of June 2023 using a custom tool on a subset of $2^{20}$ open ports discovered by ZMap.
+As ZGrab2 cannot capture SSH extensions, we performed a complementary scan at the end of June 2023, using a custom tool, on a subset of $2^{20}$ open ports.
 The scan covered a total of 830k servers.
 All data relating to the use of extension negotiation in SSH is sourced from this scan.

 In SSH, the algorithm order of the client determines which algorithm is preferred.
 However, we cannot scan for actual client use.
 Assuming that servers and clients are bundled in a single product and share algorithm preference and support, we use the server's lists as a surrogate, as was also done in~\cite{CCS:ADHP16}.